marxin/texi2rst-generated/sphinx/gccint/target-macros/defining-target-specific-uses-of-attribute.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: target attributes, machine attributes, attributes, target-specific

 .. _target-attributes:

-.. index:: target attributes

-.. index:: machine attributes

-.. index:: attributes, target-specific

 Defining target-specific uses of __attribute__
 **********************************************